| | | |

 Nutrition Facts in Costco Green Chile Chicken Firecrackers

 It turns out 3 “firecrackers” is a serving.
-Good lord!
+Good gravy!
 Only three?
 I ate six, which is 420 calories and an impressive 16 grams protein.
 I guess these are intended as a little snack, rather than a meal.
 Whoops.
+Sorry-not-sorry.

 Nutrition Facts and Ingredients from the label on the Cuisine Adventures Green Chile Chicken Firecrackers from Costco.